-- 1. Adherence to standards and competencies of professional social work practice; - 2.
+- 1. Adherence to the standards of professional social work practice; - 2.
 Adherence to nondiscrimination and affirmative action policies regarding minorities and women; - 3.
-The agency's capacity to provide learning experiences in direct services and to support the beginning level of generalist social work; - 4.
-Availability of regularly scheduled supervision with a qualified Field Instructor; - 5.
-Availability of adequate physical facilities for the Student; - 6.
-The agency's commitment to the educational function of social work practicum and acceptance of education as the primary goal of practicum; - 7.
-The agency's ability to provide experiences for the Student which increases his/her awareness of cultural diversity.
+Provide learning experiences in direct services and to support generalist and advanced level social work practice; - 4.
+Provide a qualified Field Instructor for the student's weekly one-hour conference; - 5.
+Availability of adequate physical facilities for the student; - 6.
+Commitment to the educational function of social work practicum and acceptance of education as the primary goal of practicum; and - 7.
+Provide diverse experiences for the student, which increases his/her knowledge of cultural diversity, and the ability to practice generalist and advanced skills while applying social work ethics and values.